AAA Inspector Rating Details (scale 1-5)

 AAA Inspector Notes

-The menu is a compendium of traditional Korean comfort foods.
-If you're not familiar with Korean cuisine, don't be afraid to ask for details since the menu isn't perfectly clear.
-Most courses have some level of spiciness as they start with a base of dry red pepper chips and include fresh vegetables and rice.
-Most courses are accompanied by meats or seafood and some type of complex sauces, which are both unique and enjoyable.
+This family-run eatery features traditional Korean comfort foods.
+The table-top grills allow diners to cook their own meats and vegetables accompanied with sauces of varying spiciness.
+A nice assortment of banchan (Korean side dishes) accompanies each meal.
 Don't be surprised by the number of side dish samplers that accompany your entrée; servers bring 12 small plates of vegetables and fruits.
-The restaurant name means "the five blessings," which are represented in the dining experience: Longevity means you will be here for awhile; wealth suggests that it's inexpensive; health is a focus since there are no artificial flavors and all fresh ingredients; a love of virtue means you'll appreciate the angelic servers here; and a peaceful death means you'll think you've gone to heaven.
+The restaurant name means 'the five blessings,' which are represented in the dining experience: Longevity means you will be here for awhile; wealth suggests that it's inexpensive; health is a focus since there are no artificial flavors and all fresh ingredients; a love of virtue means you'll appreciate the angelic servers here; and a peaceful death means you'll think you've gone to heaven.